Temporary Visas: Working, studying or visiting for a limited time

-- Proper consideration – Immigration New Zealand has to consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one: see “Accessing the immigration system: Who can apply for a visa and who can’t” in this chapter)
+- Proper consideration – Immigration New Zealand has to consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one – see: “Accessing the immigration system: Who can apply for a visa and who can’t”).

-- Court reviews – You can apply to the High Court asking it to review the process that Immigration NZ followed when they made their decision (see below, ““Judicial review” by the courts of the decision-making process”).
+- Court reviews – You can apply to the High Court asking it to review the process that Immigration NZ followed when they made their decision (see: “‘Judicial review’ by the courts of the decision-making process”).

 The decision-making process: Limitations on your rights

 - Limited appeals – There’s no appeal body you can ask to review Immigration NZ’s decision.
-Your opportunities to challenge a Temporary Visa decision will be limited and partial: see below, “Challenging a Temporary Visa decision”.
+Your opportunities to challenge a Temporary Visa decision will be limited and partial.